chef/automate/components/automate-chef-io/content/docs/workflow_install.md

 ### Configure the Chef Automate Server

-1. Set up your Chef Automate server to communicate with your Chef Server by creating a `workflow.toml`:
+1. Set up your Chef Automate server to communicate with your Chef Infra Server by creating a `workflow.toml`:

     ```toml
     [workflow.v1.sys.chef_server]